 If you boost your metabolic rate, you get to shed off extra fat.
-Consequently, you get to lower your risk of health conditions such as obesity.
+Consequently, you get to lower your risk of health conditions associated with obesity.
 The good thing about using foods to do this is that it is suitable for both men and women.

 Again, this approach is not specific to any age group, making it convenient for you if you are above and below 50 years.
 Here are some of the foods that can help you out with this:

 Eggs are a staple in most households.
 Their distinct taste and versatile preparation methods have them a favorite among many.
 You can have your eggs either when they are hard or soft boiled, in your salad, or when fried.

 Their rich source of protein makes them a favorite in boosting metabolism (2).
 Your body demands more energy when digesting bodybuilding (protein) foods compared to other food groups.
 The more energy it requires, the more your body boosts your metabolic rate.

 So, if you want to boost this rate, add these and other bodybuilding foods to your diet.
 Try eating the hard-boiled egg to speed up your metabolism.
 One egg has around 6 grams of protein.